 When riding a dead horse, it is better to dismount … when riding a living horse, it is better to ride fast!
 Yes, the horse represents your marketing and it is better that your marketing is more effective.
-So, lets look at common mistakes that people make when marketing.
+So, lets look at common mistakes that people make when marketing, and why you could need a marketing consultation.

 What I often see when doing consultations is that the customer is focusing on the wrong target market.
 Now, what is almost paradoxical is that they know their target market.
 However, knowing the target market and reaching them consistently are two different things.